neondatabase/website/content/docs/introduction/plans.md

 <DefinitionList>

 Can I upgrade or downgrade my plan later?
 : Yes.
-You can upgrade from Free Tier to our Pro plan by selecting Upgrade to Pro.
-To upgrade to an Enterprise plan, contact Sales.
-For downgrade instructions, see Downgrade your plan.
+You can upgrade or downgrade your plan at any time.
+Select your **Account** in the Neon Console and select **Billing**.
+Look for **Change plan** on the **Billing** page.
+To upgrade to or downgrade from an Enterprise plan, contact [Sales](https://neon.tech/contact-sales).

 Does Neon charge for storage in database branches?
 : Neon charges for unique storage.
 Data that a branch shares in common with a parent branch is not considered unique, but data changes to a branch are counted toward storage.
-Read more about project storage.
+Read more about [project storage](/docs/introduction/billing#project-storage).

-Can I upgrade or downgrade my plan later?
-: Yes.
-You can upgrade from Free Tier to our Pro plan by selecting Upgrade to Pro.
-To upgrade to a custom Enterprise or Platform Partnership plan, contact Sales.
-For downgrade instructions, see Downgrade your plan.

 What payment methods do you accept?
 : Neon accepts payment by credit card for the Pro plan.
 For the Enterprise & Platform Partnership plans, Neon accepts payment by ACH and Wire.